AnonymousSubmission4AAAI/IFR/README.md

-# Iterative Filtering and Reweighting Samples for Noisy Label Training
+# Learning on Noisy Text Datasets via Iterative Filtering and Reweighting